 The company is also bringing a new Bing Chat AI feature to Swiftkey on Android.
 Users will soon be able to use Switkey to write text or compose emails by setting the desired format and length, similar to Magic Composer coming to Google Messages.
 Microsoft says AI will do the heavy lifting, but be wary of mistakes.

-Skype's chat software is also getting some AI enhancements via Bing.
+Skype's voice chat software is also getting some AI enhancements via Bing.
 Microsoft says just type @Bing in a group or chat to ask for a collection, which will surface the ideas they're talking about.

 Source link